How to use icon grids and keylines?

 Step #1: Choose the right grid

-A square icon container with a grid, featuring a central orange circle with a white plus sign.
+A square icon container with a grid, featuring a central purple circle with a white plus sign.

 There's no one-size-fits-all grid.
 Some common choices include 8pt, 16pt, or even 32pt grids.
 A smaller grid provides greater precision but might be overly restrictive for larger icons.
 Consider your icon sizes and the overall visual density of your interface.